CarolineCollins/Assignment-3-MSB1015/README.md

 ### References
 - Plante J, Werner S. JPlogP: an improved logP predictor trained using predicted data.
 Journal of Cheminformatics.
 2018;10(1):61.
 - Di Tommaso P, Chatzou M, Floden EW, Barja PP, Palumbo E, Notredame C. Nextflow enables reproducible computational workflows.
 Nature biotechnology.
 2017;35(4):316-9.

-### Thought for the day:
-`"Mistakes can and will happen, but by encouraging researchers to be open about them and not reprimanding others for them, open science can counter incentives to hide mistakes." `

-Christopher Allen and David M A Mehler